owainow/cardiff-serverless-days-workshop/README.md

 ```

 You will then need to replace the `<username>` and `<password>` in the connection string with those for a user that can perform DDL (create/alter/drop) operations on the database.
 We will use the admin details that we created earlier.

+If you are following the tutorial names this will be cardiff-serverless & C@rdiffServerless2023

 `AZURE_SQL_CONNECTION_STRING : Custom SQL connection string value`